 3. Canada

-Canada offers a supportive environment with altruistic surrogacy:
+Canada offers a supportive environment with its unique altruistic surrogacy model:

 - Altruistic model (no surrogate compensation beyond expenses)